dibyendumajumdar/ravi/readthedocs/ravi-reference.rst

 * There is no way to delete an array element.
 * The array data is stored in contiguous memory just like native C arrays; morever the garbage collector does not scan the array data

-Following library functions allow creation of array types of defined length.
+The following library functions allow creation of array types of defined length.

 ``table.intarray(num_elements, initial_value)``
   creates an integer array of specified size, and initializes with initial value.
 The return type is integer[].
 The size of the array cannot be changed dynamically, i.e. it is fixed to the initial specified size.
 This allows slices to be created on such arrays.